 Restacking the Building to Allow for New Tenants

 AQUILA’ was able to rearrange existing tenants and manage their growth needs in such a way that allowed us to make room for new large tenants.

 The fully-renovated The Campus at Arboretum proved to be attractive to prominent Austin companies, and AQUILA secured and retained a number of large-credit companies for the building, including Cubic Global Defense, Plantronics, BMC Software, Nokia, VAuto, and BroadSpectrum, who took another spec suite that had been sitting vacant for months prior to the renovation.

 These new leases were all signed at or above market rates.

 Maintaining Tenant Relationships

-Our brokers were able to renew all but one of the original tenants (the one shut down it’s Austin office entirely), despite increased rental rates, by educating the tenants to the current market conditions, as well as highlighting the recent renovations and elevated the status of the project.
+Our brokers were able to renew all but one of the original tenants (the one that shut down its Austin office entirely), despite increased rental rates, by educating the tenants about the current market conditions, as well as highlighting the recent renovations and elevating the status of the project.

 Managing Tenant Downsizing Through Disposition